TAMUGeographySociety/TAMU_Geography_Society/Learning/Week1/README.md

 During this first course I will be teaching the basics of FME and how to use it.
 I will be using an example of something I did this summer at my time in the oil and gas industry that is simple enough for a beginner level understanding of the program.
 Those that are advanced in FME may still benifit from coming as they will get experience with oil and gas and FME processes.

 If you have any questions about content, location, time, or other ... email me at **thetamugeographysociety@gmail.com**

+# Walkthrough:
+#### This walkthrough currently does not include pictures, only text.
+For instructors that want images email liamlyle@tamu.edu about potentially making a class/lesson out of this walkthrough.

+0. Lets download our data before we start.
+   - Look in the about section titled "Data" and follow those instructions
+1. Open FME Workbench 2019 (Versioning dosen't matter between 2019.0, 2019.1 ... etc)
+2. Hit 'New' for a new Workspace
+3. Lets talk about reading:
+   - FME is a program that reads a plethora of data types.
+You can read all these data types (CSV, SHP, GDB, DWG ...) into your workspace and FME will put the data into a common-data type that works within the FME atmosphere.
+   - To create a reader, click the **Reader Button**.
+This is on your taskbar and the top of the screen and it looks like a cylinder with an arrow pointing to the right.
+4. The Reader:
+   - We will be reading the CSV data that we downloaded at